 This statement really hit me (literally, as I nearly fell of my chair) and I quickly realised that I feel strongly that it can’t be the money that’s at the heart of a business.
 That central most inner part, that foundation on which everything else is built on.

 And it’s not a ‘money-driven’ vs ‘purpose-driven’ business type of debate where I’m coming from, but at a most basic level of argument I would say:

 No words = no audience to attract or connect = no business = no money

 Anyway, I didn’t want to disrupt the business coach’s point of view and started to ponder, when I quietly and quite naturally concluded that “if cash is the heart of the business, then words are the life-force that makes it (the cash) flow.”

-When I then looked up the definitions of life-force in Oxford Dictionaries, which states “the force that gives something its vitality and strength”, and the Free Dictionary, which reads: “the force that is responsible for growth and evolution”, I felt pretty chuffed with myself.
+When I consequently looked up the definitions of life-force in Oxford Dictionaries, which states “the force that gives something its vitality and strength”, and the Free Dictionary, which reads: “the force that is responsible for growth and evolution”, I felt pretty chuffed with myself.

 Life-force well and truly encapsulates the magic of words as I see it.
 Words (that work) have the power to

-- Increase your visibility and reach, and help search engines match your offer to relevant searches
+- increase your visibility and reach, and help search engines match your offer to relevant searches

-- Radiate quality and trust, and consequently engage and connect new and retain existing clients
+- radiate quality and trust, and consequently engage and connect new and retain existing clients

-- Inspire actions, shift perspectives and transform behaviour (e.g. from window shopping into buying)
+- inspire actions, shift perspectives and transform behaviour (e.g. from window shopping into buying)